A-Kshitij-S/job-portal/README.md

 - Resume files are uploaded securely via Cloudinary.
 - Make sure to add proper environment variables for production deployment.
-- This project is intended for learning, portfolio, or internal use.
+- This project is intended for learning.